James-Tipping/chess-app/README.md

 npm run start
 ```

-To run a local development server that serves the basic demo located in `demo/index.html`
+To run a local development server that serves the demo located in `demo/index.html`

 ## Rendering component in an HTML file